MICHR Welcomes Fellows to Advance Patient Partner and Network-Based Research Initiatives

 Daniel Whibley, PhD, Assistant Professor in the Department of Physical Medicine & Rehabilitation at the University of Michigan, has been appointed as the Patient Partner Academy (PPA) Fellow for the 2024 – 2025 academic year.
 Whibley is an accomplished applied health sciences researcher with a background as a UK-trained physical therapist and clinical epidemiologist.
 He specializes in the development of non-pharmacological interventions for pain, with an emphasis on sleep optimization improvement and physical activity as behavioral interventions.

 Erin Carlton, MD, MSc, assumes the role of the first Network-Based Research Fellow for the 2024 – 2025 academic year.
+She was also a MICHR K scholar in 2021.
 As a Clinical Associate Professor of Pediatric Critical Care Medicine in the Department of Pediatrics at C. S. Mott Children’s Hospital, Dr. Carlton brings a wealth of expertise in pediatric critical illness and sepsis survivorship.
 Her research is oriented toward understanding and mitigating the long-term effects of pediatric critical illness, pinpointing risk factors for morbidity, and improving patient and family outcomes post-critical care, with a particular focus on sepsis.

 These fellows bring expertise and vision that promise to drive innovation and elevate research within MICHR and beyond.